New Library Catalog

 Can I still access the classic catalog?

 The classic catalog will no longer be available.
-Use the facets during a Primo search to limit your search in the same way you could in the classic catalog, allowing you to limit results to only include materials available here at L&C.
+Use the scopes and facets during a Primo search to limit your search in the same way you could in the classic catalog, allowing you to limit results to only include materials available here at L&C.

 Will the new catalog work on my mobile device?